-Although Rottweilers can make great family companions, protector of children and family members, they do carry an infamous rap sheet of attacks, bites and killings.
+Although Rottweilers can make great family companions, protectors of children, and family members, they do carry an infamous rap sheet of attacks, bites, and killings.

 - According to Dogsbite.org, in a recent year’s study, 11% of dog bite fatalities were from Rottweilers